codenameKidsNextD00r/Chef60Foods/README.md

     -email service will also be used for registration confirmation

 - CREATE order functionality on menu.php
+    - menu items, descriptions and images need to be added
+    - related tables also need to be created and added (Orders and Items table)
     - create cart
     - payment handler (PAYGATE API or any other free-to-use or affordable service)

 - contact page
 - database server (Azure might be a viable option)